JWBurgers/Bitcoin_Server/Chapter 10 - Configuring and running Bitcoin Core.md

 * **`$ sudo systemctl status bitcoind`**

-The output should tell you that the bitcoind service is active (highlighted in green).
+The output should tell you that the bitcoind service is **`active (running)`** highlighted in green.
 If not, you may have some complicated troubleshooting ahead of you.
 In case the service has failed to start, you should execute **`$ sudo journalctl -xeu bitcoind.service`**.
 The output will give you some indication of where the mistake might be.
 It is likely one of the following possibilities:

 * You may have made a formatting mistake with the Bitcoind service file in the previous chapter (**`bitcoind.service`** in the `**/etc/systemd/system directory`**).
 Make sure you have no capitalization, spelling, or spacing errors anywhere in the file.
 * You may have also set particular file or directory paths in the wrong way.
 Ensure that every file and directory path is correct and starts with the root directory ("/").